withtahmid/BondhuBot/README.md

 ---

-For any queries or suggestions, please contact us at [your email here].
+For any queries or suggestions, please contact us at tahmid.rakib@northsouth.edu.